kent010341/elasticsearch-scripts/README.md

 The steps it does:

 1. Check if the output folder exists, if so, check if there's any content in this folder, and if there's anything in it, the exporting process will be canceled.
-2. Check if the snapshot repository is registered, if so, unregistered it.
+2. Check if the snapshot repository is registered.
+If so, unregistered it.
 3. Remove all contents in the folder that snapshot repository registered with. (by deleting and recreating the folder)
 4. Register snapshot repository.
 5. Create snapshot with index specified.